-The nine comfortable tents are traditionally decorated, reminiscent of the original safari experience.
+The nine comfortable tents and one large family tent are traditionally decorated, reminiscent of the original safari experience.
 Alongside features such as outdoor bucket showers, which transport you back in time, each tent provides modern facilities such as flush toilets.

-Guests at Meno a Kwena are accommodated in nine Meru tents.
+Guests at Meno a Kwena are accommodated in nine Meru tents and one family tent which includes a king sized bed and three singles.
 Each tent has en-suite facilities, complete with flush toilet and outdoor bucket showers.
 The tents are hidden amongst natural vegetation for privacy but still boast views of the Boteti River where you can observe wildlife coming and going for a drink.
 The tents are all located within a thorny closure for safety.

 Children are welcome to come and stay at the camp, however it must be noted that there are no specific childcare facilities available for them.

 Camp cuisine is an authentic experience, cooked on open wood fires and in tin box ovens in the ground.
 Fresh baked bread from the coals of a hardwood fire is a perennial favourite.
 The camp has a small plunge pool for guest to enjoy between safaris.